sebriko/ReimSY/README.md

 ## Creating an Instance

-let demo = new ReimSY("en"); // "en" means, that word like "if" are Englisch.
+let demo = new ReimSY("en"); // "en" means, that operators like "if" are Englisch.

 ## First example